 By Orlando Family Law Attorney Eduardo J. Mejias

-Income Affects The Outcome Of Divorce, Paternity, Modifications and DCF Cases
+Income Affects The Outcome Of Divorce, Paternity, Modifications and DCF Dependency Cases

-In family law income is open to rigorous scrutiny.
-And the income of each of the parties in a case impacts the outcome of divorces, paternity, modification actions and even DCF dependency cases.
-Since people are typically uncomfortable discussing their income with strangers, this is a sensitive topic in family law cases.
+In family law, the income of our clients is open to rigorous scrutiny by lawyers and family court judges.
+And the income of each of the parties in a case impacts the outcome of divorces, paternity, modification actions and even DCF child dependency cases.
+Since people are typically uncomfortable discussing their income with strangers, this is a sensitive topic to our clients.

-In divorce or paternity cases involving the time-sharing of children, each parent’s net monthly income is factored into the Child Support Guidelines established by Chapter 61.30, Florida Statutes.
+In divorce or paternity cases involving the time-sharing of children, each parent’s net monthly income is factored into the Child Support Guidelines established by Section 61.30 of Florida Statutes.

 In divorces, with or without children, the spouses' incomes largely (but not entirely) determine whether alimony is available, and if so, how much it should be.